 Several years ago, we were asked to assist a homeowners association (HOA) with their damaged retaining walls in Anaheim, California.
 Twelve properties in the HOA were being affected by the movement of a retaining wall that varied in height up to about 12 feet, which supported the backyards of their stunning view properties.

-When you say you live in Anaheim, many people think you live near the happiest place on earth—Disneyland, which is relatively flat and much closer to the western side of the city.
+When you say you live in Anaheim, many people think you live near the this contact form happiest place on earth—Disneyland, which is relatively flat and much closer to the western side of the city.
 These HOA owners, however, were unhappy campers located in the newer eastern scenic foothill region of the city known for its planned suburban communities with parks, open space, schools and shopping.
 Many of the homes in the Anaheim Hills have views to the north of the Yorba Linda Hills and the snow-capped mountains beyond, which make them highly desirable and irresistible to buyers—especially young professionals and their growing families.
 Continue reading

 When purchasing a home, especially a resale home, be sure to walk around the outside of the entire property or you might be surprised at what you find after your purchase.
 The phrase, “buyer beware,” still applies when it comes to purchasing real estate.